blkph0x/CVE_2024_30078_POC_WIFI/README.md

 ### CVE-2024-30078:
+# UPDATE 6
+this may be the last update unless someone who undertsands the wifi stack a little better then myself It appears that the exploitability of this vulnerability has been somewhat overstated.
+There are specific prerequisites that must be met for it to be exploited as it currently stands.

+As previously noted, the native driver does not account for an additional 4 bytes when the EtherType is 0x8100 (VLAN tagged network).
+Since the packet is rewritten on the original buffer, this causes it to be processed 4 bytes ahead of where it should be, due to the expected but missing dot1q header.
+This not only corrupts the translated packet—resulting in it being discarded as invalid—but also leads to an overwrite of up to 2 bytes outside the MDL buffer that holds the packet.

+But how feasible is this exploit?

+In practice, it is not straightforward.
+There's a safeguard that ensures the 12 bits of the VLAN ID field must be zero at the location where the dot1q header was anticipated.
+To overflow the buffer, you cannot send these extra bytes, meaning you are reliant on the existing bytes in the memory.
+You could either send one zero byte after the SNAP header to overflow by one byte, or none at all to overflow by two bytes.
+However, brute-forcing to find a scenario where the two bytes following the buffer are both zero is challenging, as there are 65,535 possible combinations.

+Moreover, the difficulty doesn't end there.
+The adjacent heap memory layout is critical.
+While you do control the 2 bytes that are overwritten (which would be the last 2 octets of the transmitter's MAC address), the actual content you overwrite is crucial in determining whether a crash occurs.
+If fortunate, you might overwrite a memory pointer that is later dereferenced, potentially causing a crash.
+However, the likelihood of this leading to remote code execution is extremely low.
+At a minimum, another vulnerability that can remotely leak a kernel pointer would be necessary.

+In summary, the impact of this CVE appears to be considerably less severe than initially suggested in the Microsoft advisory.
+Exploiting it requires being on the same network as the target, brute-forcing a specific memory layout, and obtaining additional information to achieve anything beyond a Denial of Service (DoS).
 # UPDATE 5
 Sorry its been a long weekend..
 The issue is in the LLC when vlan is set it should be 8 bytes unless its vlan then it requires 4 more bytes at the end that is what the patch checks. so in the unpatched version we have out of bounds read then at lines 113/114/115 the buffer is modified directily since our payload is 10 bytes long and it expects 12 bytes we will have a 2 byte write condtions where the last two bytes of the senders mac will be written.. putting together a write up and cases over this week in my spare time. i think i wrote that correctly its pretty vague but ill get that sorted..
 # UPDATE 4